On the Complexity of Extending Storylines: Introduction

-In this paper, we study local crossing minimization in storylines as a \emph{drawing extension problem}~\cite{adfjkp-tppeg-15,ars-epod-21,bgkmn-eopgdft-23,dfgn-pcesl-24,ganian_et_al:LIPIcs.ICALP.2021.72,eghkn-ep1d-20}, i.e., we are given a (partial) storyline layout as well as a set of missing characters.
-The task is to optimally insert the missing characters into the partial layout with respect to the local crossing number of both the old and the new characters.
-We call this problem \ls (\lss).
-We take a parameterized complexity perspective and present two main results: Firstly, we show \W[1]-hardness of \lss, parameterized by the number $k$ of new characters and the maximum number $\sigma$ of characters per time instant, even if there are just two meetings with only new characters.
-Secondly, we present a dynamic program that yields an \XP-algorithm parameterized by $\sigma$ and an \FPT-algorithm parameterized by $\sigma+\chi$.
+In this paper, we study both global and local crossing minimization in storylines as a \emph{drawing extension problem}~\cite{adfjkp-tppeg-15,ars-epod-21,bgkmn-eopgdft-23,dfgn-pcesl-24,ganian_et_al:LIPIcs.ICALP.2021.72,eghkn-ep1d-20}, i.e., we are given a (partial) storyline layout as well as a set of missing characters.
+The task is to optimally insert the missing characters into the partial layout with respect to (1)~the total number of resulting crossings or (2)~the local crossing number of both the old and the new characters.
+We call these problems \gs (\gss) and \ls (\lss), respectively.
+We take a parameterized complexity perspective and present several results, most of them tight, providing an almost complete picture of the complexity of \gss and \lss.

-\textbf{Preliminaries.} A \emph{storyline} instance $\S = (\mathcal{C},\mathcal{M})$ consists of a set $\mathcal{C}=\{C_1, C_2, \dots, C_n\}$ of $n$ \emph{characters} and a set $\mathcal{M} = \{M_1, M_2, \dots, M_m\}$ of $m$ \emph{meetings}.
+\subparagraph{Preliminaries.} A \emph{storyline} instance $\S = (\mathcal{C},\mathcal{M})$ consists of a set $\mathcal{C}=\{C_1, C_2, \dots, C_n\}$ of $n$ \emph{characters} and a set $\mathcal{M} = \{M_1, M_2, \dots, M_m\}$ of $m$ \emph{meetings}.
 Each meeting $M_i \in \mathcal{M}$ is a triple $\langle \mathcal{C}(M_i), b_i, e_i\rangle$, where $\mathcal{C}(M_i) \subseteq \mathcal{C}$ is a subset of characters, $b_i \in \mathbb{N}$ is the \emph{begin-time} of $M_i$ and $e_i \in \mathbb{N}$ is the \emph{end-time} of $M_i$ (thus, $b_i \leq e_i$).
 We say that a meeting $M_i$ is \emph{active} at any time $t$ with $b_i \le t \le e_i$, and that each character $C_j \in \mathcal{C}(M_i)$ \emph{participates} in $M_i$.
 A common assumption is that a character cannot participate in two distinct meetings at the same time instant.
 For each character $C_j \in \mathcal C$ we define its \emph{lifespan} $L_j=[c_j,f_j]$ as the interval between the begin-time $b_i$ of the first meeting $M_i$ that $C_j$ participates in and the end-time $e_l$ of the last meeting $M_l$ it participates in.
 For any time instant in its lifespan, we say a character is \emph{active}.
 Let $A_t$ be the set of active characters at time $t$ and let $\sigma_t = |A_t|$ be their number.
 By convention, we set to $1$ the minimum $c_j$ over all characters $C_j$, and we denote by $\tau$ the largest $f_j$ over all characters $C_j$ (i.e., $\S$ is defined over $\tau$ time instants).

 In a \emph{storyline layout} $\Gamma$ (see \cref{fig:example}), each character $C_j$ is represented as an x-monotone curve from time instant $c_j$ to time instant $f_j$.
 For each time instant $t \in [\tau] = \{1, 2, \dots, \tau\}$ the active character curves in $A_t$ are ordered vertically as a permutation $\pi_t$.
 Two basic combinatorial properties must be satisfied: \begin{enumerate*}[label=(\roman*)] \item For each meeting $M_i$, the curves representing the characters in $\mathcal{C}(M_i)$ are \emph{consecutive} in the permutations $\pi_j$ for all time instants $j \in [b_i,e_i]$, i.e., they form a contiguous group between $b_i$ and $e_i$; \item for meetings $M_i$ with a duration $e_i - b_i >0$ the characters $\mathcal C(M_i)$ cannot be crossed while $M_i$ is active. \end{enumerate*} For any two consecutive time instants $i$ and $i+1$, two character curves \emph{cross} if and only if they have a different relative order in $\pi_i$ and $\pi_{i+1}$.
 The \emph{local crossing number} of a storyline layout is the maximum number of crossings along any single character curve.